Samantha

 The generator \( g_{1} \) is used to compute another generator \( g \) of order \( q \) from the group \( \mathbb{Z}_{p}^{*} \).

-Samantha and Victor receives the two prime numbers \( p \) and \( q \) and the generator \( g \).
+Samantha and Victor receive the two prime numbers \( p \) and \( q \), and the generator \( g \).

-In the signature Samantha needs a random ephemeral key \( e \) that is unique for this signature and its inverse \( e^{-1} \).
+For the signature, Samantha needs a random ephemeral key \( e \) that is unique for this signature, as well as its inverse \( e^{-1} \).

 The extended Euclidean algorithm is used to compute the inverse \( e^{-1} \).